zbremmer/TransitIncomeMap/README.md

 **Completed:**

 1. R script written to get data from census.gov API and save as CSV.
 Includes median income by zip code tabulation area.
 2. King County Transit routes converted to points for Tableau using *_shapetotab --simplify routes.tab_* where Esri shp was converted to .tab in MapInfo.
-Currently has ~55k points.
+Currently has ~55k points. (unused)
-3. Zip codes added to route_Points using "update column" in MapInfo to join with zipcode polygon table.
+3. Zip codes added to route_Points using "update column" in MapInfo to join with zipcode polygon table. (unused)
+4. Route maps created in MapBox for routes 159, 167, 177, 216, 242, 271, and 312.
+5. Bus stop points for routes selected, ordered, and assigned proper zipcode values.

 **Notes:**